 Some patients were being moved multiple times and sometimes at night, in order to place them on the right ward when a bed became available.
 Information from the trust showed from April 2021 to March 2022, 30 surgery patients had been moved onto 3 or more wards.
 Staff told us they did not have a tool to assess the clinical appropriateness of moving patients and sometimes felt these moves, especially at night, were unsafe.
+Tools to assess patients' clinical appropriateness for a bed move were available as appendices of the trust outliers policy.
 From April 2022 to September 2022, there were 231 patients from across the trust that were moved during the night time (between 10pm and 6am), recorded on the trust's system.
 The inability to effectively place patients in the right bed at the right time was on the trust's risk register.